SumonaShimu/Metaverse-Matters/README.md

-# Welcome to Metaverse-Matters
+# Metaverse-Matters

-## Frontend Development
-In this project, we focused on creating the frontend using fundamental web technologies such as HTML and CSS.
-Our goal was to craft a visually engaging and user-friendly interface for the Metaverse-Matters project.
+Welcome to the project Metaverse-Matters!
+This endeavor involves the recreation of the frontend of the Fucking Metaverse- Podcast's website,

 ## Technologies Used
   - HTML